lbastigk/Nebulite/doc/Commands.md

 ```
 Requires that the current JSON value is non-empty.
-If the value is empty, the transformation fails
+If the value is empty, the transformation fails.
 Accepts an optional user-defined error message as additional arguments.
 Usage: |requireNonEmpty -> {value,<Returns false if empty>}
 ```